MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

     Realize that it may take some time for the cluster name to successfully replicate in DNS.
 After successful DNS registration and replication, if you select **All Servers** in Server Manager, the cluster name should be listed as a server with a **Manageability** status of **Online**.

 After the cluster is created, you can do things such as verify cluster quorum configuration, and optionally, create Cluster Shared Volumes (CSV).
-For more information, see [Configure and Manage the Quorum in a Windows Server 2012 Failover Cluster](manage-cluster-quorum.md) and [Use Cluster Shared Volumes in a failover cluster](failover-cluster-csvs.md).
+For more information, see [Understanding Quorum in Storage Spaces Direct](../storage/storage-spaces/understand-quorum.md) and [Use Cluster Shared Volumes in a failover cluster](failover-cluster-csvs.md).

 ## Create clustered roles